 Animation is a field that has been around for many years, ever since the start of print media.
-However, in the latter part of the 20th century and ever since the turn of the 21st, the field has branched out onto its own, with Computer Generated Images techniques and other groundbreaking innovations have led to the discovery of newer techniques.
+However, in the latter part of the 20th century and ever since the turn of the 21st, the field has branched out onto its own, with computer-aided design (CAD) techniques and other groundbreaking innovations have led to the discovery of newer techniques.
 It is a growing field.
 One that definitely has a big future, and one that has come into its own in the past decade.

 Thus, there are many reasons you should become an Animator; there is the allure of good pay, the allure of renown, and a lavish lifestyle.
 Moreover, it is one job, which you can undertake from the comfort of your home and still be handsomely remunerated, the gist being that it is a good freelance option.